paulhibbitts/test-docsify-open-course-starter-kit/README.md

 ![ Docsify Open Course Page Embedded into the Canvas LMS](https://raw.githubusercontent.com/paulhibbitts/github-repo-images/master/docsify-oc-canvas.png)
 _Figure 2.
 Docsify Open Course Page Embedded into the Canvas LMS.
 Explore an example Canvas LMS course using Docsify Open Course pages for content at [https://canvas.sfu.ca/courses/44038/](https://canvas.sfu.ca/courses/44038)_

-The optional ‘embedded’ (all lowercase) URL parameter hides a site’s sidebar for seamlessly embedding Docsify page content within another platform such as Canvas LMS, Moodle, Microsoft Teams or being displayed in an existing or new Browser tab.
+The optional ‘embedded’ (all lowercase) URL parameter hides a site’s sidebar and navbar for seamlessly embedding Docsify page content within another platform such as Canvas LMS, Moodle, Microsoft Teams or being displayed in an existing or new Browser tab.
 The parameter 'standalone' is supported as an alias for `embedded`.
 To only display Docsify page content, add the following to a Docsify page URL:

 `?embedded=true`